Home « Program « Building Confidence «

 Population:

-• Age range — 6 to 13 years
+• Age — 6-13 years

-• Gender — 66% Male, 34% Female
+• Gender — 66% Male and 34% Female

 • Status — Participants were parents and children with anxiety disorders who participated in the 2006 Wood et al. study.

-Location / Institution: University of California, Los Angeles
+Location/Institution: University of California, Los Angeles

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+Summary: (To include basic study design, measures, results, and notable limitations)

-Note: This study is a follow-up of the Wood et al 2006 study summarized above.
+This study is a follow-up of the Wood et al. (2006) study summarized above.
 This study compared the relative long-term benefit of family-focused cognitive behavioral therapy (FCBT; Building Confidence Program) and child-focused cognitive behavioral therapy (CCBT) for child anxiety disorders.
 Parents and children completed the Anxiety Disorders Interview Schedule (ADIS-CP), Clinical Global Impressions Improvement Scale (CGI), Multidimensional Anxiety Scale for Children (MASC), and the Child Behavior Checklist (CBCL).
 Results indicated that children assigned to Building Confidence Program had lower anxiety scores than children assigned to CCBT on follow-up diagnostician- and parent-report scores, but not child-report scores, and that Building Confidence Program may yield a stronger treatment effect than CCBT that lasts for at least 1 year.

-Length of post-intervention follow-up: 1 year.
+Length of controlled postintervention follow-up: 1 year.

 Chiu, A. W., McLeod, B. D., Har, K., & Wood, J. J. (2009).
 Child–therapist alliance and clinical outcomes in cognitive behavioral therapy for child anxiety disorders.
-Journal of Child Psychology and Psychiatry, 50(6), 751-758.
+Journal of Child Psychology and Psychiatry, 50(6), 751-758. https://doi.org/10.1111/j.1469-7610.2008.01996.x

 Type of Study: Randomized controlled trial